Abenaki language: Stress

 When a word is pronounced on its own, its stressed final syllable is typically high pitched.
 However, this is not necessarily characteristic of the specific word, because as stated above, declarative sentences end on a low pitch.

 Morphology

 The words of Western Abenaki are generally made up of a central core (the root) with affixes attached.
 Often a single word will translate to a phrase in English.
-The affixes themselves typically don’t translate to just one word either.
-Western Abenaki utilizes both suffixes and prefixes, often in combination (prefix-…-suffix; …-suffix -suffix; etc).
+The affixes themselves typically do not translate to just one word either.
+Western Abenaki utilizes both suffixes and prefixes, often in combination (prefix-...-suffix; ...-suffix -suffix; etc.).
 The affixes tend to be quite short compared to the root of the word.
 With these observations in mind, Western Abenaki can be considered a synthetic agglutinative language.

+Nouns

+Like all Algonquin languages, the animacy of nouns is important to distinguish in Western Abenaki.
+Animate nouns refer to animals, people, and other living or powerful things.
+Inanimate nouns refer to lifeless things.
+This is necessary to know because the animacy of a noun plays a large role in what form the endings of other words connected to them will take.
+However, some classifications are arbitrary.
+For example, the word zegweskimen 'raspberry' is animate while the word zata 'blueberry' is inanimate.
+So the animacy of certain nouns must be learned individually.

+Noun plurality

+The plural suffixes of both noun forms: